brianvanburken/knowledge-sharing/dry-run/challenge3/README.md

 # Challenge 3

-Our secret informant didn't trusted the binary format so he decided to throw off the goverment hackers and create a corrupt zipfile that needs to be fixed in order to be unpacked.
-He send the instructions to us using our emoji language which we decoded and placed below.
-He told us the parts are in the correct order.
-The zip is password protected with the key we got from our binary extraction in the previous challenge.
+Our secret informant didn't trusted the binary format so he decided to throw off the goverment hackers and create a corrupt ZIP file.
+Security by obscurity!
+Nice!
+But, we still need the data..
+Luckly for us he send the specification for us to repair the ZIP file.
+The parts are in the correct order and only some random data is inserted in the file.
+So we need to clean the garbage out.
+After cleaning we should open the ZIP file with the key we got from our previous challenge.

-## To repair
+## Repair specification

 ### Legenda
-R = random data
+- `R` = random data
-Z = our zip data
+- `Z` = our zip data

-<key>[<length of bytes>]
+The file is broken down like this: `<key>[<length of bytes>]`

 ### Specification